fabriccio27/django-movies-frontend/README.md

 # Summary

 This frontend app used `react-router-dom` to enable client-side navigation, `react-redux` and `redux` to handle some state throughout the whole app.
 At this stage, I decided to use state to only keep track of auth state, that is which user is logged, and get the movie data through API calls.
 Authentication process is via token, as I've always used basic authentication (username and password), and decided I was a good time to put something new into practice, the token is not stored in the state, as I wasn't sure the immediate implications it might have, and was stored in localStorage, so, API calls that needs authentication retrieve the token from localStorage.
 To add icons I chose the `material-ui` library (also something new to me, as I frequently use fontAwesome as my source of icons).
 To handle date format I decided to use the `luxon` library, as the team behind `moment.js` recommended it for newer projects.
 Initially I considered having more state management through redux, and considering the amount of AJAX used, I installed `redux-thunk` to dispatch actions, but as I moved into the project I wasn't sure if that was the right path.
 I might refactor this whole app with fresh eyes.
-Clean up for asynchronous project can definitely be improved.
+Clean up for asynchronous process can definitely be improved.
 The app is loaded from `index.js` which imports the `AppRouter`.

 # Plan